znsio/ReportPortalIntegration/README.md

 # How to use the ReportPortal utilities

-1. `ReportPortalPropertiesOverloader` class takes care of dynamically setting Report Portal properties at run time like launch name, description, attributes etc
+1. `ReportPortalPropertiesOverloader` class takes care of dynamically setting Report Portal properties at run time like launch name, description, attributes etc. The method which takes care of this is `getProperties()` which is automatically invoked from `ReportPortalListener` class as part of listener initialization
-    1. `parameters.setLaunchName(<LaunchName>)` to set launch name
-    2. `parameters.setDescription(<LaunchDescription>)` to set launch description
-    3. `addAttributes(<Key>, <Value>)` to set any launch attribute.
-For instance, `addAttributes("OS", System.getProperty("os.name"));`
-    4. **Dynamic properties:** For setting any additional property to launch attributes which is not already configured in `ReportPortalPropertiesOverloader` class, set that attribute key and value at either System Property level or at Environment variable.
+2. **Dynamic properties:** For setting any additional property to launch attributes which is not already configured in `ReportPortalPropertiesOverloader` class, we need to set that attribute key and value at either System Property level or at Environment variable.
 Any key with prefix `RP_` set at System property or Environment variable level will be set as ReportPortal's launch attribute.
 The method which takes care of this configuration is `setRPAttributesFromSystemVariables` defined inside `ReportPortalPropertiesOverloader` class.
    For instance, if you're setting environment variable like `export RP_Version=0.0.1`, then on ReportPortal, you'll see the corresponding launch attribute as `Version:0.0.1`
-2. `ReportPortalLogger` class has all its public methods defined as static, so it doesn't require the consumer to create an object of this class.
+3. `ReportPortalLogger` class has all its public methods defined as static, so it doesn't require the consumer to create an object of this class.
 Following are the methods we can use to report logs to ReportPortal
     1. `ReportPortalLogger.logInfoMessage(String message)`: Logs `message` at INFO level to `ReportPortal` as well as console